ibm-cloud-docs/speech-to-text/formatting.md

 -   Times are identified by keywords and prefix e.g. `heures`, `de l'après-midi` or `du soir`, `du matin`, `midi`.
 Times are formatted as 24H clock : `HH h MM`
 -   Phone numbers must be either `911` or a number that contains 10 digits and/or starts with the number `[+]1`.
 -   Internet email addresses with common format ( e.g. `[alphanumeric+symbols]+ arobase [alphanumeric point]+ domainname` ) are smart formatted. `@` can be represented by any of these: `arobase`, `chez`, `at`, `à`.
--   Cardinals below nine are not converted if they occur in midst of other text(in order to avoid `j'ai un pomme` -> `j'ai 1 pomme` and any other odd conversions).
+-   Cardinals less than nine are not converted if they occur in midst of other text (to avoid `j'ai un pomme` -> `j'ai 1 pomme` and any other odd conversions).
 They are still formatted if they occur in isolation with no other text.
 -   Formatting of Fractions is supported. e.g.`un onzième` -> `1/11`
 -   Most of the punctuation symbols are added for special keywords that occur in appropriate places.
 When you use smart formatting, the service substitutes spoken/dictated punctuation symbols for the keyword strings.
     - `virgule` (`,`), `point` (`.`), `point d'interrogation` (`?`), `point d'exclamation` (`!`), `point-virgule` (`;`), `trait d'union` (`-`), etc.